What is Your Retirement Identity?

 ABOUT THE AUTHOR

 Matt is a Partner, Wealth Advisor in our Morristown, NJ, office.
 He counsels and advises families and individuals on financial planning and investment management with a focus on income tax and estate tax planning.
-Matt joined legacy firm RegentAtlantic in 2015, and has over 15 years of experience in the wealth advisory field and holds elevated designations such as the CERTIFIED FINANCIAL PLANNER™ certification and Certified Private Wealth Advisor® .
+Matt joined legacy firm RegentAtlantic in 2015, and has over 15 years of experience in the wealth advisory field.
+He is a CERTIFIED FINANCIAL PLANNER® professional, and holds the Certified Private Wealth Advisor® designation.
 He is a graduate of Ramapo College of New Jersey, where he earned a degree in business administration with a concentration in finance.
 Matt is active in the non-profit community and has previously served on the Board of Trustees and as Treasurer of both the Morris Educational Foundation and Family Promise of Morris County.
 Matt, his wife, Aimee, and their daughter reside in Morristown, NJ.